mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 dumping object inventory... done build succeeded.

 Build finished.
-The HTML pages are in build\html.
+The HTML pages are in build/html.
 {% endhighlight %}

 Content is written in __reStructuredText__ markup language.
 For more check [here](http://www.sphinx-doc.org/en/stable/rest.html).